Tutorial Sessions

 Summary:

-With the rapid development of new power systems, the integration of large-scale renewable energy and MMC-HVC transmission into receiving-end power grids has become a defining trend in China.
+With the rapid development of new power systems, the integration of large-scale renewable energy and MMC-HVDC transmission into receiving-end power grids has become a defining trend in China.
 This presentation investigates the active frequency support control methods for large-scale renewable energy MMC-HVDC systems.
 It systematically analyzes the factors limiting frequency support capabilities, focusing on both the energy sources available (such as sending-end power, energy storage, and submodule capacitance) and the energy transmission pathways (overload capability of DC converters).
 The efficacy of frequency support is quantified considering technical constraints, such as inertia emulation duration and power margin.
 A comparative study of phase-locked loop (PLL) and virtual synchronous control strategies is presented, revealing that while virtual synchronous control offers quicker frequency response, the robustness of PLL makes it more adaptable to practical grid conditions.
 Furthermore, two main frequency signal transmission strategies (communication based and DC voltage based) are evaluated.
 Results indicate that communication based approaches provide greater flexibility and stability, with minimal frequency support degradation due to communication delays, which can be compensated by energy management measures.
 The proposed control and transmission strategies have been validated through simulation, demonstrating their effectiveness in enhancing the frequency stability of receiving-end power grids dominated by renewable energy and MMC-HVDC systems.

 Presenter